soggy-sweetroll/soggy-sweetroll/README.md

 i will hide you

 boundaries idk:
-please don't randomly fq me. either ask or at least have spoken to me a bit. don't randomly initate rp with me, esp when i dont know u (that shit's annoying)
+- please don't randomly fq me. either ask or at least have spoken to me a bit.
+- don't randomly initate rp with me, esp when i dont know u (that shit's annoying)
+- pls don't push your ships on me when im a character u ship another with (unless its jokey banter)